Rush Limbo, the EIB network and the Limbo Institute for Advanced Conservative Studies.

 And then a week later, well, guess what it might be?

-Uh there's so many pressures on journalists to be the first to report something.
+There's so many pressures on journalists to be the first to report something.

-There's so many pressures on journalists and TV shows to be unique and have things nobody else has.
+There's so many pressures on journalists and TV shows to be unique and have things nobody else has that it's all treated as just the next political story rather than a genuine health story.

-Now, this is already being combined with illegal immigration and even the health communities refusing to tell the truth about it, because it might sabotage their position on immigration and amnesty.
+Now, this is already being combined with illegal immigration and even the health communities refusing to tell the truth about it because it might sabotage their position on immigration and amnesty.

 Well, that's irresponsible.

-Amnesty immigration ought to have not one factor in this.
+Immigration ought to have not one factor in this.

 It ought not be a factor in disseminating information to people to help them take steps to protect themselves.